moyaser315/URL-shortener/README.md

 - [x] verify the input is url
 - [ ] user db
 - [x] analysis
-- [ ] integrate stats to front end
+- [x] integrate stats to front end
+- [ ] after logging out delete stats folder for the id

 ### How to start it